 Factorization homology is a theory of invariants on manifolds with coefficients in suitable $\mathrm{E}_n$-algebras.
 The language has been used to formulate and solve questions in many areas of mathematics.
-Among others, there are homological stability results in \cite{MK,Knudsen}, a reconstruction of the cyclotomic trace in \cite{AMGR} and the study of quantum field theory in \cite{BZBJ,CG}.
+For example, there are homological stability results in \cite{MK,Knudsen}, a reconstruction of the cyclotomic trace in \cite{AMGR} and the study of quantum field theory in \cite{BZBJ,CG}.

 Non-equivariantly, factorization homology has multiple origins.
-The most well-known approach started in Bellinson-Drinfeld's study of an algebraic geometry approach to conformal field theory \cite{BD} under the name of Chiral Homology.
+The most well-known approach started in Beilinson--Drinfeld's study of an algebraic geometric approach to conformal field theory \cite{BD} under the name of chiral homology.
 Lurie \cite[5.5]{HA} and Ayala--Francis \cite{AF15} introduced and extensively studied the algebraic topology analogue, named as factorization homology.
 This route relies heavily on $\infty$-categorical foundations.
 An alternative geometric model is Salvatore's configuration spaces with summable labels~\cite{Salvatore}.
-This construction is close to the geometric intuition, but not homotopical.
+This construction is close to the geometric intuition, but is not homotopical.
 Yet another model, using the bar construction and developed by Andrade~\cite{Andrade}, Miller~\cite{Miller} and Kupers--Miller~\cite{MK}, is homotopically well-behaved while staying close to the geometric intuition of configuration spaces.
 It is this last approach that we will generalize equivariantly.

-We take the third approach in this paper.
-To give an idea of the concept, we start with the non-equivariant story.